byrnedo/capitan/README.md

 ## Capitan Features

 1. Shell Support - Config is read from stdout of a shell command.
-Extremely flexible
+Extremely flexible.
-2. Hooks - hooks for before and after every intrusive action
+2. Hooks - hooks for before and after every intrusive action.
-3. Predictable run sequence - containers started in order defined
+3. Predictable run sequence - containers started in order defined.
+4. [Blue/Green](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html) deployment - option to only remove original container if new container starts and passes hook commands.
-4. Future proof - options are passed through on most commands to docker cli, very simple.
+5. Future proof - options are passed through on most commands to docker cli, very simple.

 ## Commands